 - Kutsch E & Lupson J (2008) Ignorance and uncertainty: The case of irrelevance in project management.
 In: 19th Annual Conference of the Production and Operations Management Society, La Jolla.

 - Partington D & Kutsch E (2008) How project failure can remove cultural barriers to future project success.
-In: Academy of Management Annual Meeting, 2008, Anaheim.
+In: Academy of Management Annual Meeting, 2008, Anaheim, 8 August 2008.

 - Kutsch E & Hall M (2007) A culture of fatalism in IT projects?
 The curious case of (the lack of) risk management.
 In: International Critical Management Studies Conference, Leeds.

 - Kutsch E (2007) Over- and underestimation of risk: How effective are project managers in managing risks in information technology projects?.
-In: EURAM 2007 - 7th European Academy of Management Conference, Paris.
+In: EURAM 2007 - 7th European Academy of Management Conference, Paris, 16 May 2007.

 - Kutsch E (2006) The influence of intervening conditions on the over- and underestimation of risk.
 In: European Conference on Information Systems, Gteborg.